DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_edi/CORE/Setup/Connection-setup.md

 3. Set **Batch processing** to _Yes_, set the **Recurrence** and update the **Task description** if required.
 4. Click **OK**.

+Running **Test connection** also deletes the connection log records that falls outside the retention period for the connection.

 ### FTP sites
 Users can access the form by navigating to **EDI > Setup > Connection setup > FTP sites**